AndrewGuerrero/ng-caryll/content/effective_cpp.md

 };
 ```

-A helper function is used to pass information to the base `class` constructor
+A helper function is used to pass information to the base `class` constructor.

 **Things to Remember**

-- Don't call `virtual` functions during construction or destruction, because such calls will never
+- Don't call `virtual` functions during construction or destruction because such calls will never
-  go to a more derived `class` than that of the currently executing constructor or destructor.
+  go to a more derived `class` than that of the now executing constructor or destructor.

-### Item 10: Have assignment operators return a reference to `*this`
+### Item 10: Have assignment operators `return` a reference to `*this`

 Assignments can be chained together.